AmandaHWChong/Group-One-MR-Hackathon/README.md

 # Group-One-MR-Hackathon

-## Project title: Investigating the causal relationship between HMGCR, as a drug target for LDL-lowering medication, and type 2 diabetes mellitus in African ancestry
+## Investigating the causal relationship between HMGCR, as a drug target for LDL-lowering medication, and type 2 diabetes mellitus in African ancestry

 ## Method
 ### Data source